Are you an adviser? Go to Unbiased Pro

 Which option has most tax benefits?

-Pension contributions benefit from tax relief.
+Pension contributions benefit from tax relief, giving your retirement pot an instant boost.

 The tax rules on property have been getting less generous.